vpariza/vpariza.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+## Instructions for updating the data showed in the app
+1. Update the `./src/assets/table_data.json` file (must be kept with the same name and in the same location)
+    - The json file must be a list of dictionaries where the keys will be the names of the columns and their values the values of the entry in the row.
+2. Execute `ng build --configuration=production`, where it will generate the new app files in the `./docs` folder
+3. Push the files in the `./docs` in the repository
+    - `git add ./docs`
+    - `git commit -m "New app distribution files"`
+    - `git push`

+## Installation of packages
+- `npm install -g @angular/cli`
+- `npm install -g @angular/cdk`
+- `npm install -g @angular/material`
+- `npm install -g ag-charts-community`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.